How is ‘LaCroix’ pronounced?

 LaCroix does not contain any genetically modified organisms (GMO) therefore LaCroix is Non-GMO.

-The natural grapefruit flavor is derived from pure grapefruit oil and the finished product contains approximately 11 ppm.
+The natural grapefruit flavor is derived from pure grapefruit oil.
 There are no sugars or artificial ingredients contained in, nor added, to these extracted flavors.
 Always consult a physician regarding concerns with any medications.

 The pH level of LaCroix varies by flavor and is slightly less acidic than traditional soft drinks, 100% juice and juice drinks, and other typical beverages without the calories!
 If there are any concerns about your acidity consumption, please consult your physician.